Linux kernel V4L2 driver code for GMSL2 MAX9296 deserializer on Jetson, driver registration in terminal

 My GMSL2 driver probes successfully but v4l2-ctl --list-devices shows nothing.
 Why?

-Driver probe success means the chip initialized over I2C — it does not mean the V4L2 device node was created.
+Driver probe success means the chip initialized over I2C, it does not mean the V4L2 device node was created.
 The V4L2 video node is created by the VI (Video Input) driver when it successfully links to the NVCSI.
 If the NVCSI-to-VI link fails (wrong port, wrong DTS), the VI driver does not create the /dev/videoN node.
-Check dmesg for VI probe errors.
+Check dmesg for VI probe errors and verify the NVCSI port DTS binding references the correct deserializer output endpoint.

 Aarón Angulo, Co-Founder & CEO at ProventusNova